On average customers save $138 when shopping for car insurance in Lakeland, FL. Enter your zip code to get insurance now.

 |Lakeland Average (annual)||Florida Average||National Average|

-One of the best ways to save on auto insurance is to compare rates from multiple companies and to choose the insurer that best fits your coverage needs.
+One of the best ways to save on auto insurance is to compare rates from multiple companies and choose the auto insurer that best fits your coverage needs.
 In Lakeland, State Farm offers the cheapest rates for the average insurance customer.
 See below the best companies for cheap auto insurance in Lakeland — but don't forget to get personalized car insurance quotes to match your driving profile.

 Lakeland drivers in their age_50s pay relatively affordable car insurance rates just $2,009 each year, on average.
 Those in their 60s don't pay significantly more ($2,054).